clamsproject/mmif/specifications/samples/everything/index.md

 Note that the *tagName* property has the same value as the *category* property on the named entity.
 This is a coincidence in that there is a named entity category *Date* as well as a slate category *Date*.

+Similar to what we saw for the named entities, there will be multiple versions of this data tag due to multiple text boxes with the same text.

 blah